 Tips for Resubmitting Your Credit Dispute

 - Be Persistent.
 Become more insistent, but not more threatening, with each dispute.
 Make sure your letters are clear and to the point.
 Remember, an employee at one of the credit bureaus has about 4 minutes to enter the dispute into the computer for analysis by e-Oscar.
-Remember if you call the company, this resets the clock on how long they have to get back to you.
+And if you call the company, this resets the clock on how long they have to get back to you.
 If you are on day 29 of the 30 days they have to get back to you and you call, the clock resets and they have 30 more days because you provided them with more information.

 - Be Creative.
-Create and utilize other techniques that may help further the idea the dispute letter is from a truly wronged and disadvantaged consumer.
-The checker is only interested in investigating disputes which are truly are erroneous and damaging.
+Create and utilize other techniques that may help further the idea that the dispute letter is from a truly wronged and disadvantaged consumer.
+The checker is only interested in investigating disputes which are truly erroneous and damaging.

 Specialize Your Credit Repair Techniques

 Depending on the type of negative listing, you may also want to try these specialized techniques.

 - Collections.
 This is actually an easy type of listing to deal with.
 We recommend these five different methods for removing collections.